Carol McCartney: 2000s

 In 2014, her album Be Cool was released.
 The musicians who played on it were,Terry Clarke on drums, Brian Dickinson on piano, Lorne Lofsky on guitar, Mike Malone on flugelhorn, Kieran Overs on bass, and Chris Robinson on tenor saxophone and alto saxophone.
 The majority of the arrangements were by Brian Dickinson.
 McCartney produced the album herself.
 However, Brian Wray who had been a member of 1970s groups Truck, Motherlode, and Natural Gas, did some arranging on this album.

 In his review of the album, Edward Blanco of All About Jazz called it "An astonishing vocal jazz project" and "Well worth the wait".
 He also gave it a four star rating.
 The Metroland Media Group's Mississauga.com reviewer said that the album was the mature work of an assured pro.

-Following the release of her album, she appeared at Tornonto's Jazz Bistro for a three-night run.
+Following the release of her album, she appeared at Toronto's Jazz Bistro for a three-night run.
 A reviewer noted the variation in material.